-Number of beneficiaries 17 Beneficiary type Description of the agreement will only be multiplied by a full year if, at the time of accrual, the minimum profitability target of the LTI plan has not been reached; the second full year can be recovered if the minimum target was finally reached at the end of the plan.
+Number of beneficiaries 17 Beneficiary type Description of the agreement Executive Chairman The Chairman's contract establishes compensation for the cessation or non- renewal of the position of Director for the overall mount of two years of: (i) fixed total annual cash remuneration, (ii) the annual variable remuneration and (iii) according to the concept of multi-year variable remuneration, a lump sum equivalent to 1.25 of the fixed total annual cash remuneration.
+This concept will only be multiplied by a full year if, at the time of accrual, the minimum profitability target of the LTI plan has not been reached; the second full year can be recovered if the minimum target was finally reached at the end of the plan.
 The compensation will not be payable in the event of serious and culpable breach of their professional obligations that causes significant damage to the interests of Naturgy.
 Furthermore and as a post-contractual non-competition agreement, compensation equivalent to one year's fixed remuneration has been established.
 The contract of the Executive Chairman sets out the termination of the contract and the payment of compensation if he forfeits his executive functions and will continue as non-executive Chairman.
 In this case, the compensation provided is identical to that of the previous section, but reduced by half, that is, one full year.
+Executives The contracts signed with 11 executives contain a clause that establishes a minimum compensation of one full year of fixed remuneration in some cases and two full years of compensation in others in certain cases of termination of the relationship, which include certain cases of change of control, unfair dismissal or the cases set out in Articles 40, 41 and 50 of the Workers' Statute.
+These contracts also contain a clause which sets out compensation equivalent to one year's fixed remuneration for post-contractual non-competition for a period of two years.
+In addition, 1 executive have compensation agreements whose amounts entitle them to receive a minimum compensation of one fixed full year of remuneration in some cases and two full years of compensation in other in certain cases of termination of the relationship, which include unfair dismissal or the cases set out in Articles 40, 41 and 50 of the Workers' Statute.
+Moreover, there are compensation agreements with 4 other executives, equivalent to one year's fixed remuneration for post-contractual non- competition for a period of two (s) years.